ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 values that verify using the Issuer Private Key.
 This protocol is based on the oblivious pseudorandom function from {{!OPRF=I-D.irtf-cfrg-voprf}}.

-Issuers provide a Private and Public Key, denoted `skI` and `pkI` respectively, used to produce tokens as input to the protocol.
+Issuers provide a Issuer Private and Public Key, denoted `skI` and `pkI` respectively, used to produce tokens as input to the protocol.
 See {{issuer-configuration}}
-for how this key pair is generated.
+for how these keys are generated.

 Clients provide the following as input to the issuance protocol: